 What makes Superbells® Lemon Slice so unique is its bicolor pattern of white and bright yellow never seen in a Calibrachoa.

 Calibrachoa plants are very easy plants to grow and maintain.
-They need a well-drained soil which has a balanced (neutral) pH, lots of sunny and water-soluble fertilizer.
+They need well-drained soil that has a balanced (neutral) pH and lots of sunny and water-soluble fertilizer.